ritikchhipa01/GyanGrove-Task/README.md

 ## Project Overview

-Develope Design according to  the given design & requirements.
+Develop design according to  the given design & requirements.
 Used Next.JS  as a framework for developing this project, which is a lightweight and powerful web application framework

 ### Architecture
 The architecture of this project is a simple web application using JSX and React for rendering UI components on the browser.

-## whole web Divided into components Example like:
+## The whole web is Divided into components Examples like:
 ### Navbar
 ### Hero
-### Recommanded Shows (horizontal scrolling)
+### Recommended Shows (horizontal scrolling)
 ### Events

-And the next page of events will be fetched from the API only when the user has scrolled to the end of the website.
+The next page of events will be fetched from the API only when the user has scrolled to the end of the website.

-## Getting Started

 ## Getting Started
 ### 1. Clone the repository